blog featured image

 The Challenge

-No available sensory facilities and Covid-19 impacts
+No available sensory facilities and COVID-19 impacts

 While trained sensory panels required sensory testing rooms to control testing conditions, the client did not have such a facility.
 Furthermore, Covid-19 required (and still requires) social distancing and remote working to avoid spreading viruses.